soumitya0/LocationListener_add_Location_Databases/README.md

 # About LocationListener_ADD_Location_DataBase
-in this application i have add a google map with Location listener when your Location is Change this application will add your location(Latitude and Longitutde).
+in this application l when your Location is Change this application will add your location(Latitude and Longitutde) into database.
 I have use xampp sever with Mysql database

 ![alt text](https://github.com/soumitya0/LocationListener_add_Location_Databases/blob/master/ReadMe/GPS_TRACKING_DB.png)<br>